CSSS/csss-site-frontend/README.md

 ## Documentation

 The documentation for this repo is lacking at the moment, aside from the architecture section.
-Please read the source code for the `main` and `test` entry-points in the `src` folder for creating a new React app.
+Please read the source code for the `main` entry-point in the `src` folder for creating a new React app.

 ### Creating a new React App